 Stormwater runoff for the majority of the site is captured by an internal storm drainage system and is conveyed into the proposed dry pond located at the N/E corner of the subject property.
 During a 100-year event the dry pond will provide the required quantity storage considering it is the lowest point within the site.
 In an overflow situation, the dry pond will overflow in the N/E direction and ultimately onto Campeau Drive ROW.
-The existing grades along North and West property limits are higher than the existing grades of the subject site.
-Due to grading constraints some storm water is expected to sheet flow onto the Tanger outlet entrances during significant storm events if the localized drainage structure is blocked.
+The existing grades along South and West property limits are higher than the existing grades of the subject site.

-The flow from the uncontrolled subcatchemnt-3 will flow towards Campeau Drive ROW and from the Uncontrolled sub-catchment -2 will flow towards Tanger Outlet entrance
+The flow from the uncontrolled subcatchemnt-3 will flow towards Campeau Drive ROW and from the Uncontrolled sub-catchment -2 will flow towards Tanger Outlet entrance.